murphan/ALife/doc/instructions.md

 ### !
 This project can only be built on Windows !

 The recommended IDE to build the project with is [Clion](https://www.jetbrains.com/clion/).
-Once cloned and openened in CLion, additional steps to complete the build can be found in the included `README.md`.
+Once cloned and opened in CLion, additional steps to complete the build can be found in the included `README.md`.
 Notably, the project depends on the [JSON for Modern C++ library](https://github.com/nlohmann/json/releases/tag/v3.11.2).

 The project is split into a C++ side and a Python side.
 The source code for each can be found in `src/` and `pysrc/` respectively.
-Python 3.10 or lower is required due to PyGame being incomptable with Python 3.11.
+Python 3.10 or lower is required due to PyGame being incompatible with Python 3.11.

 This project uses the LLVM compiler for its C++ 20 support, which this project makes use of.
 LLVM for Windows can be found [here](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.7).
 To use the compiler in CLion, navigate to `Settings > Build, Execution, Deployment > Toolchains`.
 You should use the Visual Studio toolchain, but replace the C Compiler and C++ Compiler fields with the path to your installed `clang-cl.exe` from LLVM.